-Post Style is a set of design elements and formats that define the look and feel of the post.
-It includes fonts, headers, text and background colors, dividers, icons and snippets.
+A Post Style is a set of design elements and formats that define the look and feel of the post.
+It can include fonts, headers, text and background colors, dividers, icons and snippets.

-You can create unique Post Style for different types of content.
+You can create unique Post Styles for different types of content.
 This flexibility is especially important when it comes to sponsored content.

 Learn more about post styles for blog and media from this article.

 A new style can be added in your Style Editor (Styles > Create custom style).
 New styles will be in Draft until you activate them with the Publish button.
 You can't create new posts using a new style unless it is active.

 Pro plans comes with five pre-configured styles that are available to you upon registration.
 These styles are labeled with our company logo .

 When you click “Add New Post” in the editor, this style is selected by default.
 If you want to set another style as the default, select Styles in the Style Manager and choose which Post Style you would like to be the default style.